 3. Stand-up Coffee and Sweets in Bergamo

 Coffee is an institution in Italy and Bergamo features an array of stand-up cafes for a quick espresso combined with something sweet.
-On a weekend city break in Italy like this one, it's important to stay energized and a quick espresso is just the trick.
+On a weekend in Bergamo like this one, it's important to stay energized and a quick espresso is just the trick.

 4. Bergamo's Art Deco Architecture

 Bergamo features a stunning array of Art Deco buildings in the Città Bassa.
-The post office in particular deserves a peek inside.
+The post office in particular deserves a peek inside on your weekend city break.

 5. Ride the Funicolare to Bergamo's Upper Reaches

 Getting there is half the fun!
-A funicular connects the lower and upper parts of Bergamo offering lovely views on the ride up.
+A funicular connects the lower (Citta Bassa) and upper town (Citta Alta) of Bergamo offering lovely views on the ride up.
+Take some time to explore the Citta Alta on your Bergamo weekend.

 6. Explore Bergamo's Piazza Vecchia

-Piazza Vecchia is the beating heart of Città Alta in Bergamo.
-The square is lined with historic buildings and quaint cafes.
+Piazza Vecchia is the beating heart of Città Alta in Old Town Bergamo.
+The square is lined with historic buildings and quaint cafes to while away a weekend.
 It's easy to feel transported back in time.
+Having a drink and people watching on Piazza Vecchia was a highlight of our weekend in Bergamo.

 The restaurants in Bergamo often feature midday specials even on the weekend.
 We enjoyed sitting down at Ristorante La Tana for a two course meal (featuring homemade pasta, of course!) and a bottle of wine.